The Supplemental Nutrition Assistance Program

 MIFMA recognizes that the increase in the number of farmers markets in Michigan accepting SNAP Bridge Cards would not have been possible without the support of partners from all over the state.
 If you represent an organization that would like to support SNAP acceptance at farmers markets in your community, information and resources to guide your work were discussed in a webinar titled “Supporting SNAP Acceptance at Farmers Markets in Your Community” recorded in February 2014.
 An additional webinar titled “How Your Agency or Organization Can Promote SNAP Acceptance at Farmers Markets” was also recorded in April 2014 to focus on partnering around promotion and outreach to SNAP clients.
 These webinars were supported by the Michigan Department of Community Health.

-More information about SNAP Bridge Card acceptance at farmers markets in Michigan can be found in the report titled “Bridging the Gap: Connecting Michigan Families with Local Food and Farmers 2014 SNAP Bridge Card Usage at Michigan Farmers Markets“.
-A two-page summary of the report is also available.
+More information about SNAP Bridge Card acceptance at farmers markets in Michigan can be found in the report titled “Bridging the Gap Report: Connecting Vulnerable Michigan Families with Local Food and Farmers 2014 SNAP Bridge Card Use at Michigan Farmers Markets Report“.
 MIFMA has compiled this report annually since 2009, and previous reports are available here.
 Additional information about accepting SNAP at your farmers market is available on a fact sheet outlining Frequently Asked Questions about SNAP and is also available from USDA FNS.